Thalidomide: The active substance in Contergan,

 The chemical composition of Thalidomide

 Thalidomide is a derivative of glutamic acid.
 It is a crystalline solid, easily soluble in water, with the structural formula C13H10N2O4.The chemical bond in Thalidomide is chiral.
 That means it can come in two forms known as enantiomers.
-As was later discovered, one of these enantiomers is teratogenic and causes deformities in embryos.1
+As was later discovered, one of these enantiomers is teratogenic and causes deformities in embryos.

 Later research has shown, however, that the two forms (enantiomers) convert into each other in the body within a few hours.
-Even if the non-teratogenic form is administered, both forms are present again in the body within a few hours.
+Even if only the non-teratogenic form is administered, both forms are present again in the body within a few hours.
 In other words, the teratogenic effect of Thalidomide cannot be prevented by administering the non-teratogenic form.

 How does Thalidomide work?

 The active substance Thalidomide has many properties.
-Some of these properties are positive: Thalidomide has a sedative and sleep-triggering effect, and it also has anti-inflammatory properties and inhibits the growth of cancer cells.
+Some of these properties are positive: Thalidomide has a sedative and sleep-triggering effect, and it also has anti-inflammatory properties and inhibits the growth of certain cancer cells.

 When inventing Thalidomide in the 1950s, our researchers at the time found out that taking Thalidomide caused fatigue and sedation.
 They discovered that it was impossible to administer a lethal – and therefore fatal – dose.
 Since an overdose of all other sleep aids at that time could lead to death, Thalidomide was considered an important discovery.